SARAH CLARK | EIC, Poetry, Features & Reviews Editor, Anomaly | They/Them & She/Her

 Nick Francis Potter is the author of New Animals (Subito, 2016), a hybrid collection of prose and comics.
 His web comic, “Some Horns,” is currently in serialization on Hobart.
 His work can be found in Black Warrior Review, Ninth Letter, Sleepingfish, Pank Magazine, and Caketrain, among others.
 He currently lives in Missouri with his wife and two boys.
 Follow him on Tumblr.

-David Heska Wanbli Weiden is an enrolled member of the Sicangu Lakota nation, is Associate Professor of Native American Studies and Political Science at Metropolitan State University of Denver.
+David Heska Wanbli Weiden is an enrolled member of the Sicangu Lakota nation and is Associate Professor of Native American Studies and Political Science at Metropolitan State University of Denver.
 He received his MFA in Creative Writing from the Institute of American Indian Arts and his Ph.D. from the University of Texas at Austin.
-He’s an alumnus of VONA and is a 2018 MacDowell Colony Fellow, and received the PEN America Writing for Justice Fellowship.
-He’s published short fiction in Yellow Medicine Review, Transmotion, Criminal Class Review, Tribal College Journal, and other magazines.
+He’s an alumnus of VONA and Tin House, is a 2018 MacDowell Colony Fellow, and received the PEN America Writing for Justice Fellowship.
+He’s published or has work forthcoming in Shenandoah, Yellow Medicine Review, Transmotion, Criminal Class Review, Tribal College Journal, and other magazines.
 His children’s book, Spotted Tail, will be released in 2019.
-He’s currently completing a novel entitled Winter Counts, set on the Rosebud Indian Reservation, is forthcoming from Ecco/HarperCollins.
+His novel Winter Counts, set on the Rosebud Indian Reservation, is forthcoming from Ecco/HarperCollins.
 He’s represented by literary agent Michelle Brower of Aevitas Creative Management, and teaches writing at the Lighthouse Writers Workshop in Denver.